Environmental Services Program

 Unpolluted, natural waters should have a BOD of 5 mg/L or less.
 Raw sewage may have BOD levels ranging from 150 300 mg/L (1991, Streamkeeper's Field Guide: Watershed Inventory and Stream Monitoring Methods) .

-Carbonaceous biochemical oxygen demand (CBOD) measures the amount of demand that is oxidized by carbon.
+Carbonaceous biochemical oxygen demand, or CBOD, measures the amount of demand that is oxidized by carbon.
 CBOD is a fraction of the BOD that excludes the nitrogenous oxygen demand by the addition of nitrogen inhibitors during the analysis (19th Edition, Standard Methods, 1995).

-The chemical oxygen demand (COD) is used as a measure of the oxygen equivalent of the organic matter content of a sample that is susceptible to oxidation by a strong chemical oxidant.
+The chemical oxygen demand, or COD, is used as a measure of the oxygen equivalent of the organic matter content of a sample that is susceptible to oxidation by a strong chemical oxidant.
 For samples from a specific source, COD can be related empirically to BOD, organic carbon, or organic matter.
 The test is useful for monitoring and control after correlation has been established.

-Oxidation of most organic compounds is 95 to 100% of the theoretical value.
+Oxidation of most organic compounds is 95 to 100 percent of the theoretical value.
 Ammonia, present either in the waste or liberated from nitrogen-containing organic matter, is not oxidized in the absence of significant concentration of free chloride ions (19th Edition, Standard Methods, 1995).